Compare Ireland’s gas & electricity prices

 Although energy prices have fallen since their peak, electricity and gas bills remain one of the largest household expenses.

-A typical household could save €795 by switching to a cheaper tariff and availing of an introductory discount.
-The good news is, that suppliers have started reducing rates again - with cuts from Electric Ireland and Yuno Energy announced in the last few weeks.
+The good news is that suppliers have introduced sizeable discounts this year and reduced rates again - with cuts from Electric Ireland and Yuno Energy announced recently.
 Consider a fixed energy plan offering a set unit rate over a specified period, providing stability against market fluctuations.

 To make your search easier, use a comparison website accredited by the CRU and have all your details, like the name of your energy provider, tariff, and energy consumption, to hand.